Idyll-Intelligent-Systems/ATS_Checker-Enhancer/README.md

 How to publish (GitHub Pages)

-1. Create a new GitHub repo (e.g., shiva-veldi-resume).
+1. Create a new GitHub repo (e.g., xuser-idyll-resume).

 2. Unzip and push the contents to the repo root on branch main.